RuochaoYan/a-plagiarism-detector/README.md

 ### Building bi-gram pairs

 In our second major task, we are once again we’re aiming to build an internal collection for each of our input files.
-The collection will store bi-grams in document order.
+The collection will store bi-grams present in the input file.
 This task is predicated on your ability to iterate our underlying collection of words.
 A typical data structure course would have you start by choosing a structure that best fits the problem at hand.
 Nothing wrong with that approach, and if you’re satisfied with that, so be it.
 As this is not a typical course, perhaps you'll consider devising a generalizable process that solves the problem of assembling bi-grams and computing bi-gram frequencies without an additional data structure.
 It's up to you.

 ### Computing the dot-product